shaqpt/Autonomous-Airport-Transportation-System/README.md

 Anthony Mitchell;
 Devaj Ramsamooj

 *It was originally intended to implement an LCD screen within the project to display when the mimic train system would successfully reach its "destinations" and inform users to upcoming "destination" stops.
-However, due to insufficient time, understanding of the LCD component and how to control it, it was unable to included within the final build of the overall system design.
+However, due to insufficient time, understanding of the LCD component and how to control it, it was unable to be included within the final build of the overall system design.